-Any student, other than a student with a disability, who is found to have committed a violent act, other than bringing a weapon onto school property, shall be subject to suspension from school for a minimum of five days.
+Any student, other than a student with a disability, who is deemed to be a "Violent Student" as defined in this Code shall be subject to suspension from school for a minimum of five days.
 If the proposed penalty is the minimum five-day suspension, the student and the student's parent will be given the same notice and opportunity for a hearing given to all students subject to a short-term suspension.

-If the proposed penalty exceeds the minimum five-day suspension, the student and the student's parent will be given the same notice and opportunity for a hearing subject to a long-term suspension.
+If the proposed penalty exceeds the minimum five-day suspension, the student and the student's parent will be given the same notice and opportunity for a hearing given to all students subject to a long-term suspension.
 The Superintendent has the authority to modify the minimum five-day suspension on a case-by-case basis.
 In deciding whether to modify the penalty, the Superintendent may consider the same factors considered in modifying a one-year suspension for possessing a weapon.

-3. Disruptive Students - any student who is "repeatedly and substantially disruptive of the educational process or substantially interferes with a teacher's authority over the classroom" shall be suspended from school for a period of not less than one day, subject to modification on a case-by-case basis.
+3. Disruptive Students - any student who "repeatedly is substantially disruptive of the educational process or substantially interferes with a teacher's authority over the classroom," as defined in the Education Law and this Code, shall be suspended from school for a period of not less than one day, subject to modification on a case-by-case basis.